What to expect -

 Teaching Methodology -

-Subjects include the Art of Teaching Mindful Hatha Yoga, class structures, teaching body awareness, mudras, mantras, bandhas, pranayamas, visualisation and imagery plus how to develop and teach yoga based health and wellness programmes for Mindfulness based stress reduction (MBSR) weight reduction, back care, the over 50's and those living with health challenges including heart disease.
+Subjects include the Art of Teaching a Mindful Therapeutic Hatha Yoga, class structures, teaching body awareness, mudras, mantras, bandhas, pranayamas, visualisation and imagery plus how to develop and teach Yoga and Mindfulness based health and wellness programmes for stress reduction, back care, the over 50's and those living with health challenges including heart disease.

-You will also learn how to include a few easy to learn modern mind-body techniques from NLP (Neuro-linguistic programming) and MBSR (mindfulness based stress reducation) into your classes and programmes.
+You will also learn how to include a few of the skills of MBSR (mindfulness based stress reducation) into your classes and programmes.

 Most importantly you will learn how to take the next step to launch your new Yoga career including finding your own USP (unique selling point) tips on advertising, web pages and developing home practices for your students and how to add value and income by making your own Visualisation and Brainwave Entrainment CD's.